IIIF/api/source/api/presentation/3.0/index.md

 This specification also uses the following terms:

-* __embedded__: When a resource is embedded within another resource, the complete representation of the embedded resource is present within the embedding resource, and dereferencing the URI of the embedded resource will not result in additional important information.
-Example: A Canvas is embedded in a Manifest.
+* __embedded__: When a resource (A) is embedded within another resource (B), the complete representation of resource A is present within resource B, and dereferencing the URI of resource A will not result in additional important information.
+Example: Canvas A is embedded in Manifest B.
-* __referenced__: When a resource is referenced from another resource, an incomplete representation of the referenced resource is present within the referencing resource, and dereferencing the URI of the referenced resource will result in additional information.
-Typically, the `id`, `type`, and `label` properties will be included in the reference.
-Example:  A Manifest is referenced in a Collection.
+* __referenced__: When a resource (A) is referenced from another resource (B), an incomplete representation of resource A is present within resource B, and dereferencing the URI of resource A will result in additional information.
+Typically, the `id`, `type`, and `label` properties of resource A will be included.
+Example:  Manifest A is referenced from Collection B.

 ##  2. Resource Type Overview